tmknom/generate-github-token-action/README.md

 ## Description

-Generate an installation access token using GitHub Apps for GitHub Actions.
+This action generates a specified GitHub Apps installation access token.
+The token is used to authenticate requests for repository access.
+You can provide a space-separated list of repositories to grant access.

 ## Usage